Copho/ANALYSIS-OF-HISTORICAL-PANDEMICS-EPIDEMICS/README.md

 -	What containment strategies have been most effective, and how does medical innovation correlate with outcomes?
 -	What is the economic cost of pandemics, and which events have been most financially devastating?
 -	How do geographic spread and transmission routes relate to overall mortality?

+## INSIGHTS
+1. Scale of Human Impact
+Across the 50 events in the dataset, the cumulative estimated toll is staggering:
+•	Total estimated deaths: 286,032,209 (approximately 286 million)
+•	Total estimated cases: 7,413,707,054 (approximately 7.4 billion case-events)
+•	The overall average case fatality rate across all events stands at 22.55%, though this figure is skewed by pre-modern catastrophes.
+•	The six events classified as 'Catastrophic' in mortality scale — Black Death, Smallpox in the Americas, Spanish Flu, HIV/AIDS, Plague of Justinian, and Second Pandemic Plague — account for the majority of all recorded deaths.